 If you’re like me, your inbox is currently jam-packed with marketing emails waiting to be read and/or deleted.
 Some would say having a good open rate isn’t the goal for many of these businesses, rather, the goal is to provide a gentle reminder that the company exists in the hope they’ll come back one day.

 Make ‘Em Come Back For More

 The UK based Wink Bingo make use of a nifty “spin the wheel” game to drive repeat deposits.
-For every $10 spent on their site, you get to spin the wheel.
+So, for every $10 spent on their site, you get to spin the wheel.
 This gifts you anything from extra funds to play with and bonus spins.
-This opportunity to win something is exactly what their target market wants, delivering a reward for something they’d be doing anyway, at little cost to the business.
+Therefore, this opportunity to win something is exactly what their target market wants, delivering a reward for something they’d be doing anyway, at little cost to the business.

 A great and cost-effective strategy is long-term recognition.
 This is less about chasing that tenth free coffee, and more about personal recognition.
 Think about creating a “VIP Club”.
-Where customers who’ve been on board for years are given discounts, enhanced service, and free add-ons.
+This is where customers who’ve been on board for years are given discounts, enhanced service, and free add-ons.

 Print out a list of your customers and sort them by date.
 The top 10 (or top 100 depending on your scale) deserve something for sticking with you.
 It’s these relationships that need nurturing.